dhis2/dhis2-core/dhis-2/dhis-web-api/src/main/resources/openapi/EventsExportController.md

 Get events that occurred after given date and time.
 This parameter is inclusive, so results with the exact date and time specified will be included in the response.
-If no time is specified, first millisecond of the day is used.

 ### `*.parameter.EventRequestParams.occurredBefore`

 Get events that occurred before given date and time.
 This parameter is inclusive, so results with the exact date and time specified will be included in the response.
-If no time is specified, last millisecond of the day is used.

 ### `*.parameter.EventRequestParams.scheduledAfter`

 Get events that are scheduled after given date and time.
 This parameter is inclusive, so results with the exact date and time specified will be included in the response.
-If no time is specified, first millisecond of the day is used.

 ### `*.parameter.EventRequestParams.scheduledBefore`

 Get events that are scheduled before given date and time.
 This parameter is inclusive, so results with the exact date and time specified will be included in the response.
-If no time is specified, last millisecond of the day is used.

 ### `*.parameter.EventRequestParams.updatedAfter`

 Get events updated after given date and time.
 This parameter is inclusive, so results with the exact date and time specified will be included in the response.
-If no time is specified, first millisecond of the day is used.

 ### `*.parameter.EventRequestParams.updatedWithin`